RebeccaLewis-DS/dsc530-finalproject/README.md

-# dsc530-finalproject
+# The Impact of Leader Compensation and  Administrative Overhead on Fundraising Efficiency
-The Impact of Leader Compensation and  Administrative Overhead on Fundraising Efficiency
+## DSC 530 - Exploratory Data Analysis - Final Project